Free Shipping to US on orders $75+ Shop Now

 Research the Connection Between the Mind and the Body

-If some of our basic needs are not satisfied, our energy levels will drop, and the state of our endocrine and neural systems changes.
-This makes it challenging to focus on fulfilling our more complex needs until we take care of our health and well-being.
+From a holistic point of view, physiological discomfort affects our psychological well-being and vice versa.
+If some of your basic needs are not satisfied, your energy levels will drop, and the state of your endocrine and neural systems changes.
+This makes it challenging to focus on fulfilling your more complex needs until you take care of your health and well-being.

 • How are you sleeping?
 How many hours per night?
 What time do you go to bed?